grossvater/amqp-client-cli/README.md

 Sending messages can be done using the `amqpcli send` command.

 ```
-amqpcli send: Send a message to an exchange

-Usage: send {{arguments}} {{options}}

-Arguments:
+$amqpcli send --help
+usage: amqpcli send [-h] [-n] (-m MESSAGE | -f FILE_PATH) [-p] [-s] [-u USER] [-v VHOST]
+                    host port exchange routing_key

+positional arguments:
-  host [text]         Address of the amqp server
+  host                  Address of the amqp server.
-  port [int]          Port of the amqp server
+  port                  Port of the amqp server.
-  exchange [text]     Name of the exchange being sent to
+  exchange              Name of the exchange being sent to.
-  routing_key [text]  The routing key for the message
+  routing_key           The routing key for the message.

-Options:
+optional arguments:
-  -h, --help              Show this help message and exit
+  -h, --help            show this help message and exit
+  -n, --nocolor         Do not colorize output.
+  -m MESSAGE, --message MESSAGE
-  -m, --message [text]    String to use as the message body
+                        String to use as the message body.
+  -f FILE_PATH, --file-path FILE_PATH
-  -f, --file-path [text]  Path of a file to use as the message body
+                        Path of a file to use as the message body.
-  -p, --persistent        Make the message persistent if routed to a durable queue
+  -p, --persistent      Make the message persistent if routed to a durable queue.
-  -s, --ssl               Use ssl/tls as the connection protocol
+  -s, --ssl             Use ssl/tls as the connection protocol.
-  -u, --user [text]       User to connect to the queue as
+  -u USER, --user USER  User to connect to the queue as.
+  -v VHOST, --vhost VHOST
-  -v, --vhost [text]      The vhost to connect to
+                        The vhost to connect to.
-  -n, --nocolor           Do not colorize output
 ```

 Let's assume we have a [RabbitMQ](https://www.rabbitmq.com) server listening at `localhost:5671` with an exchange we would like to send a message to named `exchange_a` on a vhost `my_vhost` with a routing key of `simple_message`.
 We are going to send via the `guest` user.